Classical and Quantum Mechanics via Lie algebras: Entropy and information theory

 Knowing relative frequencies only means that (when ${\cal N}>1$) we only have incomplete information about future readings of the device.
 We want to calculate the information deficit by counting the expected number of questions needed to identify a particular reading unknown to us, but known to someone else who may answer our questions with yes or no.

-Consider an arbitrary strategy $s$ for asking questions, and denote by $s_n$ the number of questions needed to determine the reading $n$.
-With $q$ questions we can distinguish up to $2^q$ different cases; but since reading $n$ is already determined after $s_n$ questions, reading $n$ is obtained in $2^{q-s_n}$ of the $2^q$ cases (when $s_n\le q$).
-Thus
+Consider arbitrary strategies $s$ for asking questions, and denote by $s_n$ the number of questions needed to determine the reading $n$ with strategy $s$.
+Since there are two possible answers for each question, we can distinguish with $q$ questions at most $2^q$ different cases.
+However, since reading $n$ is assumed to be determined after $s_n$ questions, the answers to the later questions do not matter, and reading $n$ is obtained in $2^{q-s_n}$ of the $2^q$ cases when $s_n\le q$.
+Thus, no matter which strategy is used,